Runa457/chocolate_hunter_runa/README.md

   Most magic consumes mana.\
   She learns one spell at each level.

-  Hold select key to check Runa's stats and status effects in action select menu.\
+  Press select key to check Runa's stats and status effects in action select menu.\
   In target select menu, you can see current target's stats and status effects as well.

-  When battle is over, chocolates and experiences are gained.\
+  At the end of battle, chocolates and experiences are gained.\
-  The multiplier of the chocolates you get will decrease after every battle sequence.
+  The multiplier of the chocolates to get will decrease after every battle sequence.

-  When the boss of stratum is defeated, game will proceed to next stratum, and multiplier is recovered.\
+  When the boss of stratum is defeated, game will proceed to next stratum, and chocolate multiplier is recovered.\
-  If the chocolate multiplier is 100% or less, the boss appears.
+  When the chocolate multiplier is 100% or less, the boss appears.

 + #### Game over